-To perform the 'Big ears' manoeuvre, take the outermost line on each A-riser (the 3A3 line on the KOYOT 4 P) and simultaneously, smoothly pull them outward and downward.
-The wingtips will fold in To re-establish forward speed and the correct angle of attack, accelerate once the ears are pulled.
+To perform the 'Big ears' manoeuvre, take the outermost line on each 3A3 riser and simultaneously, smoothly pull them outward and downward.
+The wingtips will fold in.

+To re-establish forward speed and the correct angle of attack, accelerate once the ears are pulled.

 Keep the ears pulled in until you have lost the desired altitude.
 Let go of the lines to re-inflate the tips automatically.
 If they do not, try progressively pulling one brake then the other.
-Asymmetric reopening is recommended in order to avoid compromising the angle of attack, particularly flying near the ground or in turbulent conditions.
+We recommend inflating the wing tips asymmetrically, without major change to the angle of attack, especially when flying near the ground or flying in turbulence.